 Modular Construction: The Industrialized Solution for Disaster Recovery

-When disaster strikes and homes are wiped out, time isn't just money, it's pain.
-Crews are short, supply chains are broken, and rebuilding slowly bleeds communities dry while costs skyrocket.
+When disaster strikes and communities are destroyed, time isn't just money, it's pain.
+Crews are short, supply chains are broken, and rebuilding slowly bleeds communities dry while costs soar.

 That’s exactly what happened after Hurricane Helene, which caused roughly $60 billion in damage across western North Carolina in 2024.
-Less than 20% of that was covered by aid, leaving a housing and funding gap the size of an entire regional economy.
+Less than 20% of that was covered by aid, leaving a housing and funding gap.

 The next recovery system needs to be industrialized.
 We need solutions that are faster to deliver, smarter to scale, and stronger to withstand what’s coming next.
 Crucially, that system must serve every phase of recovery, from emergency shelter to permanent, dignified homes.